Under Armour to design ‘spacewear’ for Virgin Galactic’s future astronauts

 Hundreds of people are signed up to fly with Virgin Galactic, and the company expects to conduct its first trip with passengers sometime this year.

-The full line of apparel Under Armour will create for Virgin Galactic is expected to be unveiled later this year, before Galactic’s inaugural commercial flight.

-The company conducted its first test flight to reach more than 50 miles above Earth last month, earning commercial astronaut wings for the two pilots aboard the plane.
+Virgin Galactic conducted its first test flight to reach more than 50 miles above Earth last month, high enough to earn commercial astronaut wings for the two pilots aboard the plane.

-Branson, who intends to be on the first Virgin Galactic flight with passengers, told CNN Business last month that the success put the company on track to begin commercial missions in “five, six months time.”
-Virgin Galactic has sold more than 600 tickets, priced between $200,000 and $250,000.